-Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée by using one or more bed rails.
+Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée used.

+One of the companion documents is titled "Clinical Guidance for the Assessment and Implementation of Bed Rails in Hospitals, Long Term Care Facilities and Home Care Settings, 2003".
+Within this document, recommendations are made that all residents who use one or more bed rails be evaluated by an interdisciplinary team over a period of time while in bed to determine sleeping patterns, habits and potential safety risks posed by using one or more bed rails.
 To guide the assessor, a series of questions would be answered to determine whether the bed rail(s) are a safe device for residents while in bed (when fully awake and while they are asleep).
 The Clinical Guidance document also emphasizes the need to document clearly whether alternative interventions were trialled if bed rails are being considered to treat a medical symptom or condition and if the interventions were appropriate or effective and if they were previously attempted and determined not to be the treatment of choice for the resident.
-Where bed rails are considered for transferring and bed mobility, discussions need to be held with the resident/SDM regarding options for reducing the risks and implemented where necessary.
-Other questions to be considered would include the resident's medical status, cognition, behaviours, medication use and any involuntary movements, toileting habits, sleeping patterns or habits (if next to a rail and along edge of bed) and environmental factors, all of which could more accurately guide the assessor in making a decision, with input (not direction) from the resident or their SDM about the necessity and safety of a bed rail (medical device).
+Where bed rails are considered for transferring and bed mobility, discussions need to be held with the resident/Substitute Decision Maker (SDM) regarding options for reducing the risks and implemented where necessary.
+Other questions to be considered would include the resident's medical status, cognition, behaviours, medication use and any involuntary movements, toileting habits, sleeping patterns or habits and environmental factors, all of which could more accurately guide the assessor in making a decision, with input (not direction) from the resident or their SDM about the necessity and safety of a bed rail.
 The final conclusion would be documented as to whether bed rails would be indicated or not, why one or more bed rails were required, the type of bed rail required, when the bed rails were to be applied, how many, on what sides of the bed and whether any accessory or amendment to the bed system was necessary to minimize any potential injury or entrapment risks to the resident.
-According to the Director of Care, the questionnaire used by herself and her registered staff included a form titled "Bed System Assessment" which was completed electronically (Point Click Care) for each resident.
-During the inspection, the "Bed System Assessment form" was reviewed and noted to have been completed for the identified resident and 5 other randomly selected residents, however the questions and processes identified in the Clinical Guidance document identified above were not fully incorporated into the process.
-1. The assessment process did not incorporate a process by which the resident's sleep patterns, habits and behaviours could be evaluated or observed while sleeping in bed with or without the application of bed rails.
-The licensee's policy titled "Bed System Assessment" dated January 2016 directed registered staff to complete the assessment upon admission for new residents "prior to the resident being put to bed for their first night in the home" and did not direct staff to observe the residents for sleep patterns, habits or behaviours before completing the questions.
-According to the licensee's nursing consultant, registered staff were provided with education that an observation period be implemented, however the information was not in the policy.
-The licensee's assessment for the identified resident above was completed on the same date as
+For this inspection, resident #001 and an additional four residents were randomly selected for review, all of whom were observed to either have one or more bed rails in use or had care plans indicating that they required one or more bed rails as a Personal Assistance Services Device (PASD).
+According to the Director of Care (DOC) residents all received an assessment by registered staff and their conclusions were documented on a form titled, "Bed System Assessment".
+The form, when reviewed, included information about the residents' functional abilities, ability to follow direction, history of falls, pain issues, skin integrity, history of entrapment, whether the bed was evaluated for entrapment, whether the resident or their SDM preferred the use of the bed rails and the names of the staff